domschl/HuggingFaceGuidedTourForMac/README.md

 - 2024-04-22: Llama 3.
 - 2024-02-24: (Guide version 3.0) Updates for Python 3.12 and Apple MLX framework, Tensorflow is legacy-option.
 - 2023-12-14: Pin python version of homebrew to 3.11.
-- 2023-10-30: Restested with macOS 14.1 Sonoma, Tensorflow 2.14, Pytorch 2.1.
+- 2023-10-30: Re-tested with macOS 14.1 Sonoma, Tensorflow 2.14, Pytorch 2.1.
 Next steps added for more advanced projects.
 - 2023-09-25: (Guide version 2.0) Switched from `conda` to `pip` and `venv` for latest versions of tensorflow 2.13, Pytorch 2, macOS Sonoma, installation is now much simpler.
 - 2023-03-16: Since `pytorch` v2.0 is now released, the channel `pytorch-nightly` can now be replaced by `pytorch` in the installation instructions.
 The `pytorch-nightly` channel is no longer needed for MPS support.